replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     * `PATH-TO-CONFIG-VALUES` with the path to the ConfigValues manifest file.
     * `PASSWORD` with a shared password.

     For more information about the `kots install` command, see [install](../reference/kots-cli-install) in the kots CLI documentation.

-## Install with High Availability
+## Installing with the Kubernetes Installer in High Availability Mode

-You can include the `ha` option to install with high availability.
-Both online and air gapped installations can be configured in high-availability mode.
+Both online and air gap installations can be installed in high availability (HA) mode with the Kubernetes installer.

 When installing on a highly available cluster, the script prompts for a load balancer address.
 You can preconfigure the load balancer by passing in the `load-balancer-address=<host:port>` flag.

 This load balancer should be:
 - A TCP forwarding load balancer
-- Configured to distribute traffic to all healthy control plane nodes in its target list.
+- Configured to distribute traffic to all healthy control plane nodes in its target list

-The health check for an apiserver is a TCP check on the port the kube-apiserver listens on (default value :6443).
+The health check for an apiserver is a TCP check on the port that the kube-apiserver listens on (the default value is `:6443`).

-For more information on the kube-apiserver load balancer see [Create load balancer for kube-apiserver](https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver) in the Kubernetes documentation.
+For more information about the kube-apiserver load balancer, see [Create load balancer for kube-apiserver](https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver) in the Kubernetes documentation.

-In the absence of a load balancer, all traffic is routed to the first primary.
+In the absence of a load balancer, all traffic is routed to the first primary node.

-### Online
+### Install with HA in an Online Environment

 To install with high availability in an online environment, run: